Academic Support Center Brochure

 Students with documented learning differences and/or AD/HD and autism have the opportunity to work closely with the Academic Support Center staff.

-- Creation of an individual formal written plan based upon the student’s educational documentation (preferably a psycho-
+- Creation of an individual Academic Support Plan based upon the student’s educational documentation (preferably a psycho-educational assessment)

 - Goal setting and academic planning

 - Connection of students with faculty and peer tutors for academic support